kyriesent/browserify-demo-2-client/README.md

 You'll need to have `node` and `browserify` installed **globally** on your machine to compile the project into a frontend script.

+- There's a good tutorial for using `homebrew` to install node on Mac [here](http://thechangelog.com/install-node-js-with-homebrew-on-os-x/).
+- After installing node, you just need to run `npm install -g browserify` in your terminal to get browserify installed globally.

 If you want to serve the test page, you'll also need `grunt-cli`

 Once these are installed, clone this project.